ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 --- abstract

 This document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework, to request and provision keying material in group communication scenarios that are based on the Constrained Application Protocol (CoAP) and are secured with Group Object Security for Constrained RESTful Environments (Group OSCORE).
-This application profile delegates the authentication and authorization of Clients, that join an OSCORE group through a Resource Server acting as Group Manager for that group.
-This application profile leverages protocol-specific transport profiles of ACE to achieve communication security, server authentication and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 access token.
+This application profile delegates the authentication and authorization of Clients, which join an OSCORE group through a Resource Server acting as Group Manager for that group.
+This application profile leverages protocol-specific transport profiles of ACE to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 access token.

 --- middle

 # Introduction {#sec-introduction}

-Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} is a method for application-layer protection of the Constrained Application Protocol (CoAP) {{RFC7252}}, using CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}} and enabling end-to-end security of CoAP payload and options.
+The secure communication protocol Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} provides application-layer protection for the Constrained Application Protocol (CoAP) {{RFC7252}}, using CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}} and enabling end-to-end security of CoAP messages.

-As described in {{I-D.ietf-core-oscore-groupcomm}}, Group Object Security for Constrained RESTful Environments (Group OSCORE) is used to protect CoAP group communication {{I-D.ietf-core-groupcomm-bis}}, which can employ, for example, IP multicast as underlying data transport.
-This relies on a Group Manager, which is responsible for managing an OSCORE group and enables the group members to exchange CoAP messages secured with Group OSCORE.
+As defined in {{I-D.ietf-core-oscore-groupcomm}}, Group Object Security for Constrained RESTful Environments (Group OSCORE) enables end-to-end security for CoAP group communication {{I-D.ietf-core-groupcomm-bis}}, which can employ, for example, IP multicast as underlying data transport.

+Group OSCORE relies on an entity called Group Manager, which is responsible for managing an OSCORE group and enables the group members to exchange CoAP messages secured with Group OSCORE.
 The Group Manager can be responsible for multiple groups, coordinates the joining process of new group members, and is entrusted with the distribution and renewal of group keying material.

 This document is an application profile of {{RFC9594}}, which itself builds on the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
-Message exchanges among the participants as well as message formats and processing follow what specified in {{RFC9594}} for provisioning and renewing keying material in group communication scenarios, where Group OSCORE is used to protect CoAP group communication.
+Message exchanges among the participants as well as message formats and processing follow what is specified in {{RFC9594}}, and enable the provisioning and renewing of keying material in group communication scenarios, where Group OSCORE is used to protect CoAP group communication.

 ## Terminology {#ssec-terminology}